About King County

 To look up sex offenders in King County, you can use the Washington State Sex Offender Information Center.
 This registry provides detailed information about registered sex offenders living in King County and throughout Washington.
 The database is accessible online and allows searches by name, address, or proximity to a specific location.

 Voter registration in King County is handled by King County Elections (919 SW Grady Way, Renton, WA 98057, phone: 206-296-8683).
 You can register online at vote.wa.gov if you have a Washington State driver's license or ID, or register in person, by mail, or when obtaining a driver's license.
 The deadline is 8 days before any election.
-Washington is a vote-by-mail state, so all registered voters automatically receive ballots by mail, which can be returned postage-free or deposited at over 70 ballot drop boxes throughout King County.
+Washington is a vote-by-mail state, so all registered voters automatically receive ballots by mail, which can be returned postage-free or deposited at over 70 ballot drop boxes throughout the region.

-Birth and death certificates for events occurring in King County can be requested from Public Health – Seattle & King County (401 5th Avenue, Suite 1100, Seattle, 206-296-4769) or the Washington State Department of Health (360-236-4300).
+Birth and death certificates for events occurring in King County can be requested from Public Health, Seattle & King County (401 5th Avenue, Suite 1100, Seattle, 206-296-4769) or the Washington State Department of Health (360) 236-4300).
 Certificates cost $25 for the first copy and $20 for additional copies ordered simultaneously.
 You must provide valid photo ID and demonstrate a direct and tangible interest in the record.
 Processing takes 2-4 weeks by mail or same-day/next-day for in-person requests; online ordering is available through VitalChek.com with additional fees for expedited service.